saulhkd/saulhkd/README.md

 ### Industrial Engineer | MSc in Big Data & Cloud Computing

-I am a results-oriented **Industrial Engineer** with a solid background in electrical and data infraestructures projects.
+I am a results-oriented **Industrial Engineer** with a solid background in electrical and data infrastructure projects.
 Currently, I am expanding my horizons into the world of **Data Engineering and Cloud Computing**  to bridge the gap between industrial operations and digital transformation.

 ---